 What Is Arbitration in a Personal Injury Case?

-What is Forced Arbitration?
+What Is Forced Arbitration?

 Arbitration can be either voluntary or required.
 For the reasons listed above, parties might voluntarily agree to arbitrate.
 It can also be required because it is agreed to as a part of a contract.
 To keep costs low, businesses often include arbitration clauses in contracts with customers and consumers.
 If you sign a valid contract that includes an arbitration clause or if you agree to arbitrate a conflict, you can be forced to arbitrate.